Kaninë: Name

-The name of the fortified settlement of Kanina was attested for the first time at the beginning of the 11th century AD in Byzantine Greek as τὰ Κάνινα (in plural form).
-The toponym is significant for the history of the Albanian language since Kanina represents a toponym that shows no sign of the dialect phenomenon of rhotacism, which is explained by the fact that the settlement was recorded with the name Kanina in a period during which rhotacism in Albanian was no longer active for some time.
-On the other hand the name of nearby Vlorë, attested earlier, was subject to the Albanian rhotacism.
+According to one theory, a fort which Procopius identifies as Kionin in Epirus Vetus may be a reference to Kanina.
+The other view holds that the name of the fortified settlement of Kanina was attested for the first time at the beginning of the 11th century AD in Byzantine Greek as τὰ Κάνινα (in plural form).
+Bardhyl Demiraj argues that the toponym is significant for the history of the Albanian language since Kanina represents a toponym that shows no sign of the dialect phenomenon of rhotacism, which is explained by him with the fact that the settlement was recorded with the name Kanina in a period during which rhotacism in Albanian was no longer active for some time.
+On the other hand, the name of nearby Vlorë, attested earlier, was subject to the Albanian rhotacism.

 History

 The settlement of Kaninë developed below a hilltop Kaninë Castle which overlooks the village.
 The first phase of the fort dates to the late 4th/early 3rd century BCE and is linked to the development of fortified sites in the region by Illyrian tribes.
 Kaninë provided the main route of the Amantes to the sea.
 The site of Kaninë has been proposed as a possible location for the unidentified ancient site of Thronium, alternatively the site of Triport has been proposed as a possible location for Thronium.
 The stratigraphy of the site strongly indicate that the remains of the walls of the first phase were used for its rebuilding in late antiquity.
 Archaeological data coincide with the rebuilding efforts by Justinian in the 6th century CE.
-One of the forts which Procopius identifies as Kioni in Epirus Vetus may be a reference to Kanina.
+One of the forts which Procopius identifies as Kionin in Epirus Vetus may be a reference to Kanina.